Carnival's Options: A Look at What the Big Money is Thinking

-Examining the volume and open interest provides crucial insights into stock research.
-This information is key in gauging liquidity and interest levels for Carnival's options at certain strike prices.
-Below, we present a snapshot of the trends in volume and open interest for calls and puts across Carnival's significant trades, within a strike price range of $12.0 to $16.5, over the past month.
+Assessing the volume and open interest is a strategic step in options trading.
+These metrics shed light on the liquidity and investor interest in Carnival's options at specified strike prices.
+The forthcoming data visualizes the fluctuation in volume and open interest for both calls and puts, linked to Carnival's substantial trades, within a strike price spectrum from $15.0 to $19.0 over the preceding 30 days.

 |Symbol